Craig T. Peterson, Executive Artistic Director

 Jon Harper, Managing Director

 Jon oversees all operational aspects of the arts center.
 Prior to joining Abrons and Henry Street, he toured as a lighting supervisor with Pilobolus, Cedar Lake Contemporary Ballet, and Aspen Santa Fe Ballet, and worked in the fabrication of large-scale public artworks.
 He has also worked for many years as a freelance lighting designer and creates lighting designs for dance, theater, opera, performance art, and live music shows.
 He received his MFA in Lighting Design from the University of Tennessee in 2007.
-He received an Executive Certificate in Nonprofit Leadership and Management from Baruch College in 2019 as part of the NY Community Trust Fellows program.
+He also received an Executive Certificate in Nonprofit Leadership and Management from Baruch College in 2019 as part of the NY Community Trust Fellows program, and is currently pursuing his MPA at Columbia University with a dual concentration in Environmental & Sustainability and Management & Innovation.

 PROGRAMMING AND RESIDENCIES